-As at 31 March 2019, the Group had 57 employees (2018: 27), and the total staff cost including Directors' emoluments amounted to approximately HK\$9,642,000 (2018: HK\$6,978,000).
+As at 31 March 2020, the Group had 48 employees (2019: 57), and the total staff cost including Directors' emoluments amounted to approximately HK\$9,419,000 (2019: HK\$9,642,000).
 To enhance the expertise, product knowledge, marketing skills and overall operational management skills of its employees, the Group organised regular training and development courses for its employees, and provided them with a competitive remuneration package, including salary, allowance, insurance, commission and bonus.
-Meanwhile, in order to create a harmonious and family-like working atmosphere, the Group emphasises on communication with employees and continually developing paths for staff promotion.
+Meanwhile, in order to create a harmonious and familylike working atmosphere, the Group emphasises on communication with employees and continually developing paths for staff promotion.
+Share options would be granted to respective employees with outstanding performance and contributions to the Group.